Most PGA Tour wins in a year

 The following is a list of all the occasions in which a golfer has won eight or more tournaments on the PGA Tour in a season.
-It is complete through 2019–20.
+It is complete through 2024.

-Byron Nelson's record 18 victories came in a year when many potential rivals were in military service.
+Byron Nelson's record 18 victories came when most of his competitors were on military leave.
 Ben Hogan missed half the PGA tour season while both Lloyd Mangrum and Jimmy Demaret missed virtually the entire season.
 Hogan and Demaret played in only 2 of Nelson's 11 straight tournament wins and Mangrum played in none.